 If you can financially afford to pay your tax debt, you can make monthly payments through an installment agreement.

 You are expected to immediately pay your tax liability in full.
 However, that is not always possible for everyone.
-If you cannot financially afford to pay your full tax debt by the Collection Statute Expiration Date (CSED), and you have some ability pay, you can enter into a partial pay installment agreement.
-This is sometimes referred to a backdoor OIC.
+If you cannot financially afford to pay your full tax debt by the Collection Statute Expiration Date (CSED), and you have some ability to pay, you can enter into a partial pay installment agreement.
+This is sometimes referred to as a backdoor OIC.

 Depending on your circumstances, you may qualify for relief from penalties if you made an effort to comply with the IRS requirements, but were unable to meet your tax obligations, due to circumstances beyond your control.

 If you have any questions about the IRS collection process or would like more information about how we can help, do not hesitate to contact us today.